Need a place to squat? This map plots out buildings that COVID-19 emptied out

-The economic impact of the coronavirus pandemic have been devastating for many businesses around the world.
+The economic impacts of the coronavirus pandemic have been devastating for many businesses around the world.
 For squatters, it may create an unexpected opportunity.

 As businesses go bankrupt and close up shop, they’re leaving behind a glut of empty commercial buildings and warehouses.
 This gave Amsterdam web developer and leftist Sjerp van Wouden an idea.